-Join us each Sunday morning for worship at 10:00 A.M. with our rotating worship team of Rev. Charlie Hogg and Glenn MacPherson.
+Join us each Sunday morning for worship at 10:00 A.M. with our rotating worship team.

-Following is a brief profile of our worship team:
+Following is a brief profile of our lay worship leader.

 Glenn was born and raised in Renfrew, Ontario.
 He grew in faith with the St. Andrew’s United Church community.
 Glenn and his wife Judith were married there by the late Rev. Howard Dickenson, who had a positive impact on them in their teenage years.
 As a young family in Roxboro, Quebec, they led a church youth group called the “7-Ups.”